Have you heard about the rejection then retreat psychological sales strategy?

 The technique I’m about to explain goes against the strategies adopted by the vast majority of online stores.
 I see it when I’m shopping online, when I’m clicking on ads that’ve retargeted me (because checking out landing pages is something I’m sad enough to do in my spare time) and when I’m browsing brands and eCommerce stores.

 The rejection then retreat strategy is a psychological technique that tips prospects who are on the fence into buyers, and increases the average order value of visitors who’ve entered your store with a buying mentality.

 What Would You Do?

-Before we get into explanations, reasons and applications, I want you to read the following examples to better understand rejection then retreat.
+Before we get into explanations, reasons, and applications, read the examples to better understand rejection then retreat.

 Let’s pretend (for the sake of this article) that we’re average customers who’re in the market for a new mobile phone contract.

 - You visit a mobile phone provider’s website.
 The first thing you see on their homepage is an amazing deal for a cheap phone.
 It wasn’t what you were looking for but it’s a good deal.
 You then look at the phone that you really wanted and it’s more than 2x the price.
 This makes you think that the phone you wanted is expensive.
 So, you go back to look at the deal for the phone you didn’t want.

 - You visit a different mobile phone provider’s website.
 The first thing you see is an offer for their premium, top-of-line phone with tons of storage and add-ons chucked in.
 It’s out of your budget but the price aligns with your expectations.
 You then search the website until you find the phone that you really want.
 It is less than half the price of the premium phone, making it seem great value.
 What would you do?